banach-space/llvm-tutor/README.md

 blocks added by **DuplicateBB** (it will update them though).

 ### Run the pass
-Lets use the following IR implementation of `foo` as input.
+Let's use the following IR implementation of `foo` as input.
 Note that basic blocks 3 and 5 are identical and can safely be merged:

 ```llvm